pearlxcore/Shopee-Autobuy-Bot/README.md

 **For educational purpose only.
 Use at your own risk.**

 Shopee Autobuy Bot is an automation program designed to assist users with purchasing products on the Shopee website, utilizing the [Selenium Framework](https://www.selenium.dev/) for the automation process.
-Initially a subscription-based program, I have now decided to make this project open source.
-The program will use an external API for configuration and program updates.
 Download the compiled program [here](https://github.com/pearlxcore/ShopeeAutobuyBot/releases).
 Suggestion or bug report [here](https://github.com/pearlxcore/ShopeeAutobuyBot/issues).

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/R6R524N7X)